-Balance • l long-term payments
+Balance Capital long-term

+Datance prepayments

 December 31, 2021 \$ 6,631

 Additions during the year \$ 10,404

 Transfer to property, plant and equipment \$ (13,948)

 December 31, 2022 \$ 3,087

+Additions during the year \$ 881

-Transfer to property, plant and equipment \$ (774)
+Transfer to property, plant and equipment \$ (3,968)

-June 30, 2023 \$ 2,313
+September 30, 2023 \$ -

-Capital long-term prepayments relate to payments for long-term capital contracts made for Refinery equipment that have not yet been received by the Company as of June 30, 2023, all of which are pledged as security for the convertible notes arrangement (Note 10).
+Capital long-term prepayments relate to payments for long-term capital contracts made for Refinery equipment.
+The entire amount has been moved to Construction in Progress and there is no balance as of September 30, 2023.
+All of these assets are pledged as security for the convertible notes arrangement (Note 9).
 The prepayments mainly relate to milestone payments to vendors for the cobalt crystallizer and the solvent extraction equipment being manufactured for the Refinery.

-NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JUNE 30, 2023 (UNAUDITED)
+NOTES TO THE CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS FOR THE THREE AND NINE MONTHS ENDED SEPTEMBER 30, 2023 (UNAUDITED)